 We Minnesotans know a thing or two about parks.
-Before you accuse us of showing off, we want to make it clear that we’re not bragging… our parks really are that good.
-They’re some of the best in the nation!
+Before you accuse us of showing off, we want to make it clear that we’re not bragging… our parks really are some of the best in the nation!
 Technically, that makes them the best of the best.
 Okay, so maybe we’re bragging just a little...

 Just steps from the new U.S. Bank Stadium (and Super Bowl 52!), The Commons is a four-acre park in the middle of downtown.
 Perfect for outdoor lunches and mid-afternoon office escapes, The Commons is always bustling with city-dwellers looking to get a bit of fresh air or try their hand at the park’s ping pong table.
 But the activities here don’t end with the workday.
 This year, the Commons began hosting an evening farmers market, and on Vikings game days, the park fills up with football fans, food trucks, and pregame festivities.

 Highland Park takes full advantage of Minnesota’s four distinct seasons with year-round activities.
 In the winter months, break out the cross country skis or grab your sled and hit the slopes underneath the park’s Water Tower Hill (because you’re never too old!).
 Spring and summer mean picnics, playgrounds, swimming, sports, and golf — of either the 9-hole, 18-hole, or disc variety!
 In the fall season, check out the foliage from the top of the Highland Park water tower or fill up on a hearty bowl of Midwestern delicacy at the park’s Booya Shed.